Factbox-Mistakes, secrecy and no preparation: Ex-adviser criticises PM Johnson over COVID

 After leaving Johnson’s team late last year, Cummings has become one of his former boss’s most vocal critics over how the prime minister led his team in the early days of the COVID-19 pandemic last year, describing it as “disastrous”.

-Cummings, who was part of Johnson’s senior team during that period, accused the government of moving too slowly to try to tackle the spread of COVID-19 and health officials of making ill-judged conclusions about the nature of the virus.
+Cummings, who was part of Johnson’s senior team during that period, accused the government of moving too slowly to try to tackle the spread of COVID-19, the prime minister of changing his mind “10 times a day” and health officials of making ill-judged conclusions about the nature of the virus.

 Johnson, in parliament, rejected the allegations saying: “I don’t think anybody could credibly accuse this government of being complacent about the threat that this virus posed, at any point.
 We have worked flat out to minimise loss of life.”